vocdoni/app-offchain-integration/Readme.md

 - [ESLint](https://eslint.org)
 - [Prettier](https://prettier.io)

-## Learn More

-For more information about Aragon and its ecosystem, please visit the [Aragon website](https://aragon.org/) and explore our [Developer Portal](https://devs.aragon.org/).
+For more technical information about the Aragon App, please check the [Aragon App Documentation](./docs/index.md).

-Join our [Developer Community](https://aragonproject.typeform.com/to/LngekEhU) to stay updated and contribute to the growth of decentralized governance.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Learn More

+For more information about Aragon and its ecosystem, please visit the [Aragon website](https://aragon.org/) and explore our [Developer Portal](https://devs.aragon.org/).

+Join our [Developer Community](https://aragonproject.typeform.com/to/LngekEhU) to stay updated and contribute to the growth of decentralized governance.

 ## License